cabforum/smime/SBR.md

 #### 3.1.4.2 Non-latin names

-The CA MAY allow transliteration/Romanization of Subject Identity Information usually rendered in non-Latin characters using a system commonly used in the Applicant's Jurisdiction of Incorporation, or recognized by the United Nations or the International Organization for Standardization (ISO).
+The CA MAY allow transliteration/Romanization of Subject Identity Information usually rendered in non-Latin characters using a system commonly used in the Applicant's Jurisdiction of Incorporation or Registration, or recognized by the United Nations or the International Organization for Standardization (ISO).

 The CA MAY include a Latin character name that is not a direct Romanization of the registered name provided that it is verified in a Reliable Data Source or suitable Attestation.